 Notice, false teachers don’t always teach what is obvious heresy.
 Sometimes they merely distort the truth.
 They often take passages out of context and ignore things that don’t fit their doctrines.

-The best defense against false teaching is to study and get to know all of God’s Word, the whole counsel of God, and to continue in it.
+The best defense against false teaching is to study all of God’s Word, the whole counsel of God, and to continue in it.

 What Is the Whole Counsel of God?